Derek Kinder

-Derek Kinder is a former American football wide receiver.
+Derek Kinder (born May 25, 1986) is an American former football wide receiver.

 He attended Albion High School in Albion, New York, where he was a star athlete in football, baseball, and basketball.
 As a senior, he scored 33 touchdowns, rushed for 1,705 yards, and intercepted eight passes.

 In December 2003, Kinder accepted a football scholarship from the University of Pittsburgh.
 As a junior in 2006, he tallied 57 receptions for 847 yards and six touchdowns and was selected as a first-team All-Big East player.
 He was a finalist for the ESPY Award for the "best play" in sports in 2006 for a "devastating hit that leveled two Mountaineer players" on a 73-yard punt return.

 Kinder missed the 2007 season due to a knee injury.
 He made a comeback in 2008 and caught 36 passes for 422 yards.

-He was drafted in the seventh round of the 2009 NFL Draft by the Chicago Bears.
+He was drafted in the seventh round of the 2009 NFL draft by the Chicago Bears.
 On August 31, 2009, he was released by the Bears.